01 of 10

 Many high-end retailers have set up shop at Pearson's renovated Terminal 1, including Gucci, Burberry, Coach and more.

 Keep in mind that duty-free shopping at an airport is not necessarily cheaper than at other stores.
 Often store rental costs are high and so the full savings aren't passed on to customers.
-For instance, I've noticed alcohol is cheaper at land border crossings than at Toronto Pearson International Airport.

 08 of 10